How to Plan for Unexpected Life Changes

 Today, you just need to open your notes and write down one unexpected change that could affect you.
 Try to make it based on your life circumstances.

-Then write down the expenses you would still need to pay.
+- The expenses you would still need to pay

-Write down one person or source of support you could contact.
+- One person or source of support you could contact

 You do not need to overthink or predict everything; you only need a basic plan that gives you somewhere to start.